SomethingNewUK/somethingnewuk.github.io/_elections/2017-06-08-ross-skye-and-lochaber.md

 candidacy_id: "parlross-skye-and-lochaber2017-06-08"
 ---

 I'm Lewis Sturrock, a Lecturer in Computing & Digital Media, contributer to charitable projects, and local resident.
-I have interests in technology, sustainability, economincs and education.
-I'm standing for Parliament in the 2017 general election because I beleive every member of society has the power to contribute to a better world, given the right tools.
+I have interests in technology, sustainability, economics and education.
+I'm standing for Parliament in the 2017 general election because I believe every member of society has the power to contribute to a better world, given the right tools.

 ### Something New believes in: